 Package #1 includes five (5) unit locations.
 Three locations are in the Phase 1a area of the facility, opening in September 2025, and two others are in the Phase 1b area of the facility opening in January 2028.
-Each unit location requires a period of time to design and construct the premises.
-The period of time needed for design and construction is not included in the 15-year operational term but will be included in the overall term of the non-exclusive concession lease.

 The following is a description of the concepts proposed in Package #1.
 High Flying Foods also provided alternate concepts for each location, if a concept proves to be incompatible with another concept selected as part of other awards in Packages #2 and #3.
 The overarching goal for both High Flying Foods and the Airport is to offer passengers a variety of cuisines in all parts of the terminal.